Injured employees need to know how workers’ comp works. Here’s a good look at the workers’ compensation claim process.

 Circumstances that disqualify otherwise eligible workers:

-- You suffered an injury while engaged in activity against company policy
+- You suffered an injury while engaged in an activity against company policy

 - You suffered an injury because of drug or alcohol use